umarhassan-mitodl/17.42-spring-2018/content/pages/readings.md

 *For more color on Saddam Hussein's pre-war perceptions see:*

-Woods, Kevin R., with Michael R. Pease, Mark E. Stout, et al. [*Iraqi Perspectives Project: A View of Operation Iraqi Freedom from Saddam's Senior Leadership.* (PDF - 8MB)](https://www.hsdl.org/?abstract&did=461392) Joint Center for Operational Analysis, 2006, pp. 1–32.
+Woods, Kevin R., with Michael R. Pease, Mark E. Stout, et al. {{% resource_link "69991741-0fa3-4ef6-80b8-b9d92bba35af" "*Iraqi Perspectives Project: A View of Operation Iraqi Freedom from Saddam's Senior Leadership.* (PDF - 8MB)" %}} Joint Center for Operational Analysis, 2006, pp. 1–32.
 (Not assigned.)

 *What was Saddam Hussein thinking?
 Answers are found here.*